harishmohanraj/machine_learning_by_example/README.md

     - Machine learning explores the study and construction of algorithms that can learn from and make predictions on data without being explicitly programmed.
     - Machine Learning is all about learning form examples and experience rather than writing manual rules
-    - One program that can solve many problems without being rewritten.
-    - You write a lot of manual rules to solve the problem, in machine learning you let the algorithm decide for you from examples.
+        - E.g. You write a lot of manual rules to solve the problem, in machine learning you let the algorithm decide for you from examples.

-### Training data and Testing data:
-    - In machine learning train your algorithm in a different dataset and test it with a different dataset.
-    - Save 10% of your data as test_dataset and train the algorithm with the remaining 90% of the data and finally test the accuracy of the algorithm with the 10% of data.

-### Classifier:
-    - A classifier (eg. decision tree) is a function, it takes data(features) as input and assigns label to it as output
-    - The technique to automatically write the classifier is called **Supervised learning**

-# Supervise Learning
-    - Creating a classifier by finding patterns in examples
-    - First we will collect the training data(examples of the problem we want to solve)

-## Supervised Classifications:
-    - You have a bunch of examples and your know which is the rite one

 #### In machine leaning we will input features and try to get labels out of it.
 Example:
 - Identifying the songs based on Features